Stackathon-fsa/Spark/README.md

 # Spark

-Spark is a mobile application inspired by Tinder!
+Spark is a mobile dating application inspired by Tinder!